Do you put things off? Do you hate that about yourself? Yes, me too. Why do I procrastinate is something you find yourself wondering far too often.

 There’s no doubt that fear of success causes you to procrastinate because you don’t feel you’re good enough and you’ve already put yourself in the failure category.
 But when you identify those fears and know them for what they are, you can overcome them with knowledge and common sense.

 This one is especially common if you are a perfectionist.
 Like me.
 And in some ways is the hardest one to cure as it is a complete change of mindset.
+Many of us really struggle with how we deal with disappointment.
 However, you will find the tips at the end of the article will be helpful.

 Do You Procrastination Due to Lack of Motivation?